lacework/terraform-provisioning/gcp/README.md

 Terraform modules that create GCP resources required to integrate GCP Organizations or Projects with the Lacework Cloud Security Platform.

+## Use your Google Console

+This couldn't be easier!

+Follow [these instructions](GOOGLE_CLOUD_SHELL.md) to use the Google Cloud Shell to run these modules from the comfort of you Google Console.

 ## Requirements
-Before using these modules you must meet the following requirements:
+If you prefer to use these modules locally, you must meet the following requirements:

 - [Terraform](terraform.io/downloads.html) `v0.12.x`
 - [GCP Service Account](https://cloud.google.com/iam/docs/service-accounts)
 - [Lacework API Key](https://support.lacework.com/hc/en-us/articles/360011403853-Generate-API-Access-Keys-and-Tokens)

-Also recommend that the [Lacework CLI](https://github.com/lacework/go-sdk/wiki/CLI-Documentation) be installed and the `[default]` profile is associated with the applicable Lacework Account `api_key` and `api_secret` in `~/.lacework.toml`
+We also recommend that the [Lacework CLI](https://github.com/lacework/go-sdk/wiki/CLI-Documentation) be installed and the `[default]` profile is associated with the applicable Lacework Account `api_key` and `api_secret` in `~/.lacework.toml`

 ## GCP Organziation Level Integrations
 The following section covers how to integrate GCP configuration assessment and Audit Log for